coder/code-server/doc/install.md

 ## Static Releases

 We publish self contained `.tar.gz` archives for every release on [github](https://github.com/cdr/code-server/releases).
-They bundle the node binary and node_modules.
+They bundle the node binary and `node_modules`.

 1. Download the latest release archive for your system from [github](https://github.com/cdr/code-server/releases).
 2. Unpack the release.
 3. You can run code-server by executing `./bin/code-server`.

-You can add the code-server `bin` directory to your `$PATH` or link to it from a directory in your `$PATH` to easily execute `code-server` without the full path every time.
+You can add the code-server `bin` directory to your `$PATH` to easily execute `code-server` without the full path every time.

 Here is an example script for installing and using a static `code-server` release on Linux: